ISC-Project-Phoenix/design/software/Interface-ECU.md

 Simply convert the PC messages to the appropriate CAN messages.
 If a `Lock Brake` message is received, no more brake messages should be transmitted.
 Once a `Unlock Brake` message is received, break messages can flow again.
+This ECU and the [pause ECU](Wifi-Pause.md) share a duty of keeping the [brake by wire](1A0014B-Linear-Actuator.md) alive.